towersvault/shinpokered/README.md

 This is a rom hack of pokemon red & blue based on the Pret team's disassembly.
 It's a mostly-vanilla hack that focuses on fixing game engine bugs and oversights from the original game.
 Additionally, trainer AI routines are improved and multiple quality-of-life improvements have been added.
-Think of it as what the Nintendo Virtual Console re-release of red & blue might have been (plus a few extra goodies).
+Its purpose is to educationally explore and newly express what the 2016 Nintendo Virtual Console re-release of gen-1 Pokemon could have been; that being a glitch-free player experience close to what was originally intended along with some quality-of-life goodies and enhancements.

-Read the "Guide to New Player Functions" for instructions on all the new stuff the player can do.
+Read the ["Guide to New Player Functions"](https://github.com/jojobear13/shinpokered/blob/master/ips_patches/Guide_to_New_Player_Functions.md) for instructions on all the new stuff the player can do.

 Don't like the non-vanilla changes?
 Prefer only the bugfixes and AI improvements?
 Want a codebase from which to launch your own rom hack?
 Then the [Lite branch](https://github.com/jojobear13/shinpokered/tree/lite) is what you want.
 Head on over and start compiling.